tumido/FIT-VUT-projects/IPK/project2/README.md

 Test Suite
 ==========
-By `make tests` you can run some basic test that covers Error states, chunk-based sending, chunk-based recieving, non-text files.
-Also tests running server with dirretent setup (params).
+By `make tests` you can run some basic test that covers Error states, chunk-based sending, chunk-based receiving, non-text files.
+Also tests running server with different setup (parameters).

 Build
 =====